Product photography is so important for all industries, and jewelry is no different. This is where photo editing comes into play.

 To show the craftsmanship of jewelry pieces, cropping in even tighter for closeup shots will draw attention to the small details and design.
 Mejuri uses a closeup photo of a ring to share the brand’s commitment to sustainability and quality.

-For some model shots, consider cropping out models’ facial features to direct focus to the jewelry, like Mejuri on its homepage.
+For some jewelry model photography, consider cropping out the model’s facial features to direct focus to the jewelry, like Mejuri on its homepage.
 A customer's gaze will naturally be drawn to the jewelry piece.

 Add filters for social media